Arinzo

 Arinzo is a 2013 Nigerian film produced by Iyabo Ojo.
 Ghollywood and Nollywood actors were featured in the film, and it was shot in both Ghana and Nigeria.

 Synopsis

-The movie is about two sisters who have a good relationship but later become enemies as one is a police officer while the other is involved in robberies.
+The movie is about two sisters whose relationship deteriorates as one sister is a police officer, whilst the other is involved in robberies.
+Over the course of the movie, the sisters become enemies due to their different stations in life.